eshwen/SemivisibleJets/README.md

 ## To do <a name="todo"></a>

 - Tidy up new FullSim Condor chain and make nicer.
-Finish incorporating gridpack generation and LHE splitting into it (as separate steps, but organised).
-But use the same config file, just add more arguments (Z'/Phi mass, etc.) and selectively read in arguments.
-So then the model name, dark quark mass, etc. will be ensured to be the same between gridpack generation and FullSim run making things simpler.
-The gridpack gen and LHE splitting steps should be achievable with Python scripts.
 - Consider rewriting `write_submission_script.sh` in Python for FullSim Condor
 - Finish the CRAB submission chain?
 - Change gen fragment such that the dark meson can decay into each type of SM quark.
 Would need to figure out how to distribute remaining branching fraction (1-r_inv) amongst the decays.